 Keyword Assignment for Filing and Storage

 Keywording is among the most effective ways of finding a photo in your library without knowing the date or location.
-When you import images into your home library, you will have the option to tag keywords to individual photos.
+When you import images into your home library, you will have the option to tag keywords to individual underwater photos.
 For example, suppose I am searching for a shot of a clownfish swimming through its anemone in Indonesia.
 In that case, I can simply type ”Indonesia,” “clownfish,” or “anemone” into the search bar in my library.
-Any photos with those tags will then appear, and you save yourself the time of searching through your entire library trying to find it.
+Any underwater photos with those tags will then appear, and you save yourself the time of searching through your entire library trying to find it.
 Use any keywords that stand out in the photo, including location, subjects, and surroundings.

 Cropping and Composition